WaliurRahaman/WaliurRahaman/README.md

 # 💫 About Me:
-Name : Shovo Kumar Acharjo <br>Department : Educational Technology and Engineering<br>Varsity : University of Frontier Technology, Bangladesh.<br>“Passionate about Education and Technology.
+Name :Waliur Rahaman <br>Department : Educational Technology and Engineering<br>Varsity : University of Frontier Technology, Bangladesh.<br>“Passionate about Education and Technology.
 I love exploring how innovative tech can make learning smarter, easier, and more engaging.”

 ## 🌐 Socials: